-A brand new multi facility to spend lots of time during day and night.
-It is a cultural center and you will find many things to do here.
-If you like city running many teams meet here and run.
+A brand new multi-facility to spend lots of time during day and night.
+It is a cultural center, and you will find many things to do here.
+If you like city running, many teams meet here and run.

 Herod Atticus Odeon

 You may hear about street food and come to worry.
-In Athens this is not the case.
+In Athens, this is not the case.
 If you have dirty kiosks or smelly canteens in mind, then you are lucky as these are rarely met in Athens.

 Vegan, Vegetarian, Hallal Food cuisine

-The crisis has affected nightlife too but depending on the day of week people will meet for coffee or a drink, while things will get bit wilder in Friday and Saturday mostly.
+The crisis has affected nightlife too, but depending on the day of week people will meet for coffee or a drink, while things will get a bit wilder in Friday and Saturday mostly.

-During night time it is transformed to a all-Athens-stage.
-You access it from Monastiraki Station and you walk in it.
+During night time it is transformed into an all-Athens-stage.
+You access it from Monastiraki Station, and you walk in it.
 Don’t try to fit a car in those narrow roads.

 A stone-paved road starts from Thissio, ending to Temple of Zeus.
-In the intermediate you have additional options for different stops and explorations, while watching Acropolis all the time.
+In the intermediate, you have additional options for different stops and explorations while watching Acropolis all the time.